Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - New York's games this year have hit the over on three of 12 set point totals (25%).

-- New York is 2-0 against the spread and 1-1 overall in games when it records more than 26.3 points.
+- New York is 2-0 against the spread and 1-1 overall in games when it scores more than 26.3 points.

-- In games that New York churns out over 350.7 yards, the team is 2-1 against the spread and 1-2 overall.
+- When New York totals more than 350.7 yards, the team is 2-1 against the spread and 1-2 overall.

 - This season the Giants have 15 turnovers, one fewer than the Chargers have takeaways (16).